zilexa/Homeserver/Filesystems-guide/README.md

 TIP: ***Physically label your drives!***
 If a drive stops working, you turn off your system and remove that drive.
-How will you know which one to remove? `data0`, `data1`, `backup1`?
+How will you know which one to remove? `users`, `media`, `backup1`?
 You would need to use the `fdisk -l` command to get the actual serial number and read the numbers of each drive.
 This is a big hassle.
 Instead, make sure you properly sticker your drives with the label/mountpoint, this way when the server is turned off, you still know which drive is what :)